Accessibility Plan

 • special educational needs policy

-The Plan will be monitored through the Trust Board meetings.
-There will be a full review of the Plan in the summer term of each year and a new Plan will be produced to cover the next three years for the autumn term.
+2.1.5 The Plan will be monitored through the academy council.
+There will be a full review of the Plan in September 2028 when a new Plan will be produced to cover the next three years.

-In order to meet the needs of disabled pupils, the Academy requires full information.
+2.2.2 In order to meet the needs of disabled pupils, the Academy requires full information.
 The Academy will ask prospective pupils to disclose whether they have received any learning support, have had an educational psychologist’s report or have any disability or other condition of which the Academy should be aware.
-Where a pupil has a Education and Health Care plan (EHCP) the Academy will work with the Local Authority (LA) who makes and maintains the EHCP to ensure that the identified provision is delivered in an appropriate manner.
+Where a pupil has a statement of special educational needs, or an Education, Health and Care (EHC) plan the Academy will work with the Local Authority (LA) who makes and maintains the statement / EHC plan to ensure that the identified provision is delivered in an appropriate manner.

 Increasing the extent to which disabled pupils can participate in the Academy curriculum